CadeMichael/svelteblog/src/routes/blog/FlixIntro.md

 Here `Unit \ IO` denotes a function that returns nothing (ie Unit) with the IO Effect.
 Being a builtin function `println` doesn't Require handling `IO`.
 But handlers in Flix have some of the most developer friendly syntax (in my opinion).
 You denote effectful code with `run` and handle them with `with`.

+This example is straight from Flix's documentation and demonstrates effects that don't resume.
+In essence these are Exceptions we see in other languages.
+In this example think of the `run {} with {}` syntax as `try {} catch {}` in common languages.

 ```
 eff DivByZero { // declaring 'DivByZero' effect
     def divByZero(): Void